-Constructed at Saqqara about 4,700 years ago, the Step Pyramid of Djoser was the first pyramid the Egyptians built.
+The Step Pyramid of Djoser, constructed at Saqqara about 4,700 years ago, was the first pyramid the Egyptians ever built.

 The pyramid is at the center of a complex 37 acres (15 hectares) in size.
-This complex is surrounded by a recessed limestone wall that contains 13 fake doorways as well as the real colonnade entrance on the southeast side.
+A recessed limestone wall surrounds the complex; fake doorways as well as the real colonnade entrances are embedded on the southeast side, wrote Lehner.

 A temple lies on the north side of the pyramid along with a statue of the king.
-The statue is surrounded by a small stone structure known as a "serdab" surrounds the statue, with the king's eyes peeking out through a hole.
-To the south of the pyramid lies a great court, with an altar and stones identified as boundary markers.
+A small stone structure known as a "serdab" surrounds the statue, with the king's eyes peeking out through a hole in the serdab.
+To the south of the pyramid lies a great court, with an altar and stones identified as boundary markers, Lehner noted.

-A number of facade "dummy" buildings were constructed in the complex, including a series of chapels in the southeast as well as north and south pavilions on the east side of the pyramid.
+The builders placed a number of facade "dummy" buildings in the complex, including a series of chapels in the southeast as well as north and south pavilions on the east side of the pyramid.
 These structures would have served ritual purposes and, curiously, they appear to have been partly buried by their builders, wrote Lehner.
 In the southeast side of the complex, next to the dummy chapels, lies a court where the king could enact the Heb-Sed jubilee festival, presumably in the afterlife.

 At the southern end of the complex lies the enigmatic "south tomb," with a chapel.
 It contains a series of tunnels that mimic those found beneath the pyramid itself.

 Tunnels and underground 'palace'

 Two passages lead underground and branch off in three directions.
 They contain three magazine (storage) galleries, a special tunnel for offerings, and an uncompleted chamber that may have formed an underground "palace" of sorts, albeit one for the afterlife.